ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `selection`: Search criteria applied to the ACS entries resulting from the matched `conditions`
 * `addition`: Claims to be added to the ACS is the `selection` is satisfied.

-To process a`conditional-endorsement-series-record` the `conditions` are compared with entries from the ACS.
+To process a `conditional-endorsement-series-record` the `conditions` are compared with entries from the ACS.
-If the condition is met, the `series` records are processed.
+If the condition is satisfied, the `series` records are processed.

 The `series` array contains a set of `conditional-series-record` entries.